xiaoqieF/elog/README.md

 CLOG_WARN("Also use default logger, so pattern and level had been set");
 ```

+Attention: **only macro log can output source info(source filename and line number)**.

 ### format

-use `clog::setPattern` to set log format.
-all support format flag list here:
+Use `clog::setPattern` to set log format.
+All support format flag list here:

 * `%n`: logger name.
 * `%l`: log level, such as `info`, `debug`.